bombasticSlacks/Aspirant/Game/Duelist.md

 #### Fencer
 #TODOoverloaded
-When using a 1 handed piercing weapon with the balanced trait, you can circle parry, riposte and lunge.
+When using a 1 handed [Piercing](Combat#Piercing) weapon with the balanced trait, you can circle parry, riposte and lunge.

 Circle Parry – A Special Manoeuvre that behaves like parrying with the addition that your opponent receives a -2 to attack you.
 If your opponent fails to hit you, they drop their weapon.